Notes from our Certified Fitters:

 While we cannot administer medical advice, our Customer Service Team members are available to assist you with the ordering of any compression garment or other medical supplies.
 Our toll-free number is 1-866-774-9513 Monday through Friday, 9:00 am to 5:00 pm CST (7:00 am to 3:00 pm PST / 10:00 am to 6:00 pm EST).
 If you prefer to correspond by email, our address is firstname.lastname@example.org.

 We recommend that donning gloves always be worn when applying your compression garments.
 These gloves have a gripping texture that makes it considerably easier to put on compression hose.
 Donning gloves also help to prevent tearing, snagging or putting a nail or finger through the garment.
-Other people prefer to use a donning aid like the Juzo Slippie Gator or Jobst Stocking Donner.
+This is especially true with the sheer compression hosiery.
+Other people prefer to use a donning aid like the Juzo Slippie Gator or the Homecraft Compression Stocking Aid.